muratk3n/thirdwave/en/tweets/2020/week11d.md

 ---

-These fuckers don't just go around a person - they destroy him.
-No wonder left stalled for such a long time inside the "Democratic" party.

-*2020-3-14 16:57:9*

----

 Remember John Edwards.?
 A hand brushed him aside at the right moment so swiftly I couldnt help but be amazed.
 They cleared the path for brother Bam.